Letitia James: Tenure

 James was sworn in as attorney general on January 1, 2019, succeeding Barbara Underwood, who was first appointed after the resignation of Eric Schneiderman.
+She is the first Black woman to serve as a statewide elected official in New York.
+James is also New York's first Black attorney general and is the first woman to be elected to the post.

 Suit against All Faiths Cemetery

 In September 2019, James filed suit against the officials of All Faiths Cemetery in Queens, alleging financial misconduct.

 State civil suit against the NRA

 In August 2020, James filed a civil lawsuit in the New York Court of Appeals against the National Rifle Association of America (NRA), accusing the organization of corruption and financial misconduct, and calling for its dissolution.
 The NRA filed a countersuit against James, citing statements she made during her 2018 campaign.
 In February 2024, a lawsuit brought by the New York Attorney General’s Office under James found that the NRA mismanaged charitable funds when it failed to stop top executives, including CEO Wayne LaPierre, from diverting millions of dollars for lavish personal trips, no-show contracts and other questionable expenditures.
 A jury found that LaPierre should pay the gun rights group $4.3 million in damages for mismanagement and misspending of charitable funds, having violated his fiduciary duties from 2014 to 2022.
 The panel also found the NRA’s former CFO Wilson Phillips should pay back $2 million for breaching his fiduciary duties as an executive.